 Seminar Provides Practical Skills

 - Test for credibility and make credibility determinations

 - Document findings properly

-This seminar is designed for the human resource professional who has a desire to begin conducting his or her own investigations, as well as the more seasoned professional who wants to hone his or her investigative skills.
-Space is limited to 30 individuals.
+“How to Conduct an Employee Investigation” is developed for the human resource professional who has a desire to begin conducting his or her own investigations, as well as the more seasoned professional who wants to hone his or her investigative skills.

 Bill Everett is a partner with Everett and VanderWiel PLLP law firm with more than 20 years of investigative experience.
 He formerly served as a police officer and directed the internal investigations function at a large state agency.
 Drawing on his experience as an investigator, advocate and classroom instructor, Everett regularly presents seminars across the U.S. for law enforcement investigators and prosecutors.